 Cinematography felt normal lacking technical flaws throughout.

-Musical Score reminded me of “The Last Of Us.”
+Musical Score reminded me of the video game “The Last Of Us.”

 The film’s primary themes center around Disease, Mankind, Humanity, Loss & Dehumanization.